 Today’s HCPs are short on time.
 So providing online education in short, bite-sized bursts that doctors can use in their clinical work can increase their knowledge on a convenient, ongoing basis, over time.

 The modern workforce also prefers learning through short content, rather than being overwhelmed with too much information that will interfere with their job routine.
 Furthermore, most modern learners “won’t watch videos longer than four minutes,” according to the Bersin report.
-So many organisations are now converting lengthy e-learning modules into shorter, micro modules.
+So many organizations are now converting lengthy e-learning modules into shorter, micro modules.

 Get quality content